istio/istio.io/content/en/docs/ops/integrations/spire/index.md

 {{< /text >}}

 Note that the workload will need the SPIFFE CSI Driver volume to access the SPIRE Agent socket.
-To accomplish this, you can leverage the spire template pod annotation from [Install Istio](#install-istio) section or add the csi volume to the deployment spec of your workload.
+To accomplish this, you can leverage the `spire` pod annotation template from [Install Istio](#install-istio) section or add the CSI volume to the deployment spec of your workload.
 Both of these alternatives are highlighted on the example snippet below:

 {{< text yaml >}}